 Prior to any activities at clinical facilities, students must undergo a physical examination, PPD skin test (and/or chest X-ray if PPD is positive).
 Failure to provide timely documentation of these medical requirements may result in the student missing a fieldwork course, and this may result in dismissal from the program.
 Students who do not complete these medical requirements will not be provided with special clinical sites that do not require the missing items.
 Only students who are unable to take particular vaccinations due to healthcare restrictions, and who provide appropriate documentation from their physician, are eligible for special accommodations regarding clinical site placement.
-These vaccinations are paid for as part of the OT equipment and supplies cost and must be completed with that of the other students in the cohort (with the exception of a chest X-ray).
-A three injection series Hepatitis B vaccination is also provided to all students and is strongly recommended but not required by Stanbridge University.
-Students absent from on-campus health clinics are required to complete and provide proof of the aforementioned information within two weeks.
+Students are required to complete and provide proof of the aforementioned information within two weeks.
 Any absences accrued due to missing health records may be unexcused.
 Also, any student who fails to submit the required health records by the due date will receive a Notice of Deficiency from the administration.
-If a student has documentation of previous Hepatitis B vaccination (as proven by titer or documentation of administration of the vaccine series), he/she will not have to undergo a second vaccination.
-The annual influenza vaccination is not required by Stanbridge University, but is highly recommended and may be required by fieldwork sites.
+If a student has documentation of previous Hepatitis B vaccination.
+The annual influenza vaccination is not required by

+Stanbridge University, but is highly recommended and may be required by fieldwork sites.